-Find the dimensions of a cylinder with minimum surface area with a volume of at least $500 \text{ cm}^3$ .
+Find the dimensions of a cylinder with minimum surface area with a volume of at least 500 cm.

-This example can be found in the Optimal can dimensions.ANA example model in the Example Models/Optimizer Examples directory installed with Analytica.
+This example can be found in the Optimal can dimensions.ana example model in the Example Models/Optimizer Examples directory installed with Analytica.

-To model this, we first create a self-indexed table, Dimensions, to index the decision variables and to hold candidate solutions.
+To model this, we first create a self-indexed table, pimensions, to index the decision variables and to hold candidate solutions.

 - 1. Start Analytica, or select File > New to start a new model. - 2.
-Create a decision variable, name it Dimensions.

-3. Set the definition type to Table, select Dimensions (self) for the index, and fill in the edit table as follows:
+Create a decision variable and name it Dimensions. - 3.
+Set the definition type to Table, select Dimensions (Self) for the index, and fill in the edit table.